klinucsd/deep_toksearch/docs/questions_for_toksearch_team.md

 ---

+## MDSplus Access & Configuration

+19. **How do we configure MDSplus access for DIII-D data?**
+    - What is the correct MDSplus server address and port?
+    - Are there environment variables that need to be set?
+    - Is authentication required?
+If so, what credentials format?
+    - Goal: Enable the AI assistant to generate working code that connects to DIII-D data

+20. **Python version compatibility issue with mdsplus package:**
+    - We found that `mdsplus` (conda-forge) requires Python 3.14
+    - But `toksearch` requires Python < 3.13 (currently using 3.12)
+    - This prevents installing the Python MDSplus module
+    - **Questions:**
+      - Is there a Python 3.12 compatible mdsplus package available?
+      - Should we use `toksearch_d3d` instead (as shown in the FDP demo)?
+      - What is the recommended way to access DIII-D MDSplus data with toksearch?
+      - Are there alternative connection methods we should know about?
+    - Goal: Resolve the dependency conflict and enable real data access

+21. **toksearch vs toksearch_d3d:**
+    - The FDP demo uses `toksearch_d3d` from the `ga-fdp` channel
+    - What is the difference between `toksearch` and `toksearch_d3d`?
+    - Which one should we use for DIII-D data access?
+    - Does `toksearch_d3d` have different dependencies that solve the mdsplus compatibility issue?
+    - Goal: Use the correct package for DIII-D work

+---

 ## Workflow Questions

-19. **Can you describe a complete analysis workflow from start to finish?**
+22. **Can you describe a complete analysis workflow from start to finish?**
     - From "I want to analyze X" to final results
     - Example question: "Show me all shots where qmin > 2 and ipmhd > 1.5 MA"
     - Goal: Understand the typical scientist workflow

-20. **What questions do scientists typically ask about their data?**
+23. **What questions do scientists typically ask about their data?**
     - Help the AI understand what kinds of queries to expect
     - Example: "Which shots had the highest plasma current?", "Find shots similar to this one"